funbp6/genbank-Circular-map/README.md

 # Circular map
-draw circular map plot from genbank file
+circular map plot generator, with genbank file input
 ## Usage
 This plotting program can run with default setting
 input your genbank file, and svg circular map will be generated.